ZakAroui/InTouch/README.md

 __The Main Activity__

-The below screenshot is the first activity (screen), which is started when the app is launched (except for the onboarding experience, that is displayed only the first time the app was installed).
+The below screenshot is the first activity (screen), which is started when the app is launched (except for the onboarding experience, that is displayed only at the first time the app was installed).
 Is shows the list of contacts that you have stored in your phone.
 This app makes use of Android's content providers to get the contacts list stored in your phone.
-The app is designed to show only the contact that have email addresses, meaning that if you have a contact that doesn't have an email address then it won't show up on the list (**NOTE:** _**the contacts that are shown in the below screenshot are fake as well as all of their information, even mine !!**_ ).
+The app is designed to show only contacts that have email addresses, meaning that if you have a contact that doesn't have an email address then it won't show up on the list (**NOTE:** _**the contacts that are shown in the below screenshot are fake as well as all of their information, including mine !!**_ ).
-Additionally, the contacts' info shown in this activity includes only name, email and phone number, which makes the app simple and gives quick outline of the contact.
+Additionally, the contacts' info shown in this activity includes only name, email and phone number, which makes the app simple and gives a quick outline of the contact.

-The Search Dialog at the top of the screen helps you find a contact in the list quickly.
+The Search Dialog at the top of the screen helps you find a contact from the list quickly.
 Also, the "Plus" floating button at the bottom of the screen helps you add a new Touch (new contact); when pressed, it will take you to the new contact activity.

 ![main activity](Screenshot_mainactivity.png)